3 days ago

 By: Brett McGarry

-In response, the Ontario Labour Relations Board have been asked to schedule a faculty vote on the settlement offer and to suspend the strike while the vote is arranged.
+In response, the Ontario Labour Relations Board has been asked to schedule a faculty vote on the settlement offer and to suspend the strike while the vote is arranged.
 It is expected that the vote could take five to 10 days to organize.

 “Rather than continue to bargain, the colleges have called a vote that, in itself, could easily keep faculty and students out of their classrooms for another two weeks,” said JP Hornick, CAAT-A bargaining leader.